📌 Note: For more information on Network plans please see our pricing page.

-A networked nation is an entirely separate nation from Network HQ, with its own website, broadcasters, social media integration, finances, and people database.
+A networked nation is an entirely separate nation from Network HQ, with its own website, broadcasters, finances, and people database.
 Networked nations are perfect for groups that have complete control over their local relationships and activities.

 Networked nations have unique capabilities, which makes set up unique from independent nations.
 Set up can be difficult, and we’re here to guide you to success.
 We also offer implementation services to build out your network infrastructure for you.

 Network HQ has the option to partially or fully subsidize the cost of networked nations.
 While each networked nation incurs an additional monthly fee, a bulk discount is available.
 These nations can be created as part of your implementation package.
 The HQ nation can also publish a nation signup page, which allows chapter leaders to start their own nations.